 The main advantages of varying the lead on screw rotors are:

-- Steeper internal pressure increase,
+- Steeper internal pressure increases,

 - Lower throttling losses due to increased discharge port area for a given pressure ratio,